Feathered Fairy Throne in a Fantasy Bottle – DIY

 Can you guess how it was done?
 It’s easier than it looks, I promise.

-And when you turn the lights down low, that fantasy bottle casts a magical spell all around.
+And when you turn the lights down low, that fantasy bottle casts a magical spell.

 Right, before I show you how to make a feathered fairy throne and put it inside a bottle, be sure to follow us on Facebook, Twitter, Pinterest, or Instagram.
 And don’t forget to subscribe so you’ll never miss a post!